-The portion of the taxes receivable which is not collected within 45 days after June 30 is shown as deferred revenue.
+The portion of the taxes receivable which is not collected within 45 days after June 30 is shown as deferred inflows of resources - unavailable revenue.
 A penalty of 10% of the tax is assessed after the applicable payment date.
 The total amount of any taxes or levies and penalty shall bear interest at a rate of 10% per annum from the day after the due date which, for property taxes, is January sixteenth until paid.